Why Public Art Murals Make Cities More Livable

 Low-Brow Art is High-Value Culture

-While polished sculptures and gallery-grade installations certainly elevate public spaces, they don't tell the whole story.
+While polished sculptures and gallery-grade installations can elevate public spaces, they often don't represent the people who actually use these spaces.
 Low-brow art, like humorous murals, street art, and eclectic wall pieces, taps into the everyday human experience.
 It’s authentic.
 It’s relatable.
-It’s the kind of art that celebrates the real people who work, live, and play in Nanaimo and across Vancouver Island.
+It’s the kind of art that celebrates the real people who work, live, and play in communities.

 The Fast Track to Beautification Without Gentrification